Parham-Golshan/Address_Parser/README.md

 4 - Install the dependencies by running pip install -r requirements.txt.

 ## Usage
+To run the application, activate the virtual environment and run

+***flask run***

-To run the application, activate the virtual environment and run this command **flask run** in your terminal The application will start and listen for incoming requests on port 5000.
+command in your terminal.
+The application will start and listen for incoming requests on port 5000.

 ## Endpoints